Over 2,400 Killed In Haiti Gang Violence Since January: UN - UrduPoint

 "Reports from Haiti this week have underscored the extreme brutality of the violence being inflicted on the population and the impact that it is having on their human rights," Shamdasani said.

-She said that her boss, UN rights chief Volker Turk, was calling for urgent action to be taken on an appeal for a non-UN multinational force to be sent in "to support the Haitian police in addressing the grave security situation and restoring the rule of law".
+In the face of the violence, UN rights chief Volker Turk called for urgent action to be taken on an appeal for a non-UN multinational force to be sent in "to support the Haitian police in addressing the grave security situation and restoring the rule of law".

+"The human rights of the Haitian people must be protected and their suffering alleviated," Turk said.

+At the end of July, Kenya announced it was ready to lead a multinational force and deploy 1,000 police "to help train and help the Haitian police restore normality in the country".